klequis/klequis.io/site/content/blog/error-enospc-system-limit-for-number-of-file-watchers-reached/index.md

 ---
-description: Quick fix to an unexpected problem.
+description: Quick fix to an unexpected limit on files watch.
 modifiedDate: ''
 previewImage: ''
 publishedDate: '2019-10-15'